Animal Rescue Program

 While not every report ends with a healthy seal returning to sea, each sighting, regardless of its outcome, contributes to a growing database.
 Collecting and archiving samples or data from each sighting, admitted patient and partnering organization is contributing to knowledge on the health of these animals, reasons why they come ashore, their ecosystem and the environment overall.

 Mystic Aquarium is proud to provide world-class, long-term care to animals that, for a myriad of reasons, have been deemed non-releasable by US government agencies.
-From the likes of Astro, a Steller sea lion that stranded several times following multiple attempts at rescue and release, and Charlotte, a green sea turtle that suffers from ‘bubble butt’ following a boat strike.
-From Clara, a California sea lion rescued during an Unusual Mortality Event (UME) to Ziggy Star, a Northern fur seal with a neurological condition.
+From the likes of Astro, a Steller sea lion that stranded several times following multiple attempts at rescue and release, and Charlotte, a green sea turtle that suffers from ‘bubble butt’ following a boat strike and Clara, a California sea lion rescued during an Unusual Mortality Event (UME).
 These animals and others like them have found their forever home here at Mystic Aquarium where they will continue to receive the very best in care and enrichment all while serving a critical need as important species ambassadors.

-The animals that we have the privilege of caring for every day not only provide deep connections to our guests, helping to ensure inspire ocean stewardship; but, they provide vital information to Mystic Aquarium scientists and their colleagues; working tirelessly toward advancement in support of conserving their wild counterparts.
+The animals that we have the privilege of caring for every day not only provide deep connections to our guests, helping to inspire ocean stewardship but they also provide vital information to Mystic Aquarium scientists and their colleagues; working tirelessly toward advancement in support of conserving their wild counterparts.

 Our exhibit interpreters and animal care specialists greet guests every day providing important species information and sharing inspiring stories of all our marine mammals and birds!